cobalthq/cobalt-product-public-docs/layouts/shortcodes/browser-verification-intro.md

 - Sign in from a new device or browser
 - Use your browser's private (incognito) mode
-- Clear your site data
+- Clear or turn off cookies in your browser
 - Sign in from a different system